kerniee/open-pages/CONTRIBUTING.md

 ## Submitting changes

-Open Pull Request from your branch to the `master` branch.
+Open Pull Request from your forked repository branch to the `master` branch in the main repository.
 Provide description of your changes and make sure the pipeline is green.